BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

 # Localized Routes with Routex

-A core feature of Routex is to enable Localized Routes in Phoenix with translated URL's, enhancing user engagement and content relevance.
-In this tutorial we will explain how multiple extensions are combined to have a product page with URL's in multiple languages and how you can display links to the localized pages.
+A core feature of Routex is to enable Localized Routes in Phoenix with translated URLs, enhancing user engagement and content relevance.
+In this tutorial we will explain how multiple extensions are combined to have a product page with Ural's in multiple languages and how you can display links to the localized pages.
 Without changing a single route in your templates!